 Health Benefits of Chicory

-While it's doubtful that one person would ingest an entire chicory root in one sitting, the nutritional profile above indicates what the benefits would be from a single cup.
-A two-ounce chunk of chicory root, for instance, provides about four percent of the daily value for fiber, which has a natural diuretic and laxative effect on the body.
+While it's unlikely that one person would ingest an entire chicory root in one sitting, the nutritional profile below indicates what the benefits would be from half a cup.6

-Chicory is blessed with small amounts of nearly every essential vitamin.
-At seven percent of the daily value for each, selenium and manganese are two of the main ones.
-The former helps regulate thyroid hormones and the immune system, while the latter supports the formation of healthy bones, tissues, and sex hormones.
-Vitamin B6 (pyridoxine) maintains normal blood sugar levels and nerves.
-The potassium is essential for optimum kidney function, phosphorus metabolizes proteins, sugar, and calcium, and vitamin C fights infection.
+Chicory is blessed with small amounts of nearly every essential vitamin — selenium and manganese are two of the main ones.
+Selenium helps regulate thyroid hormones and the immune system, while manganese supports the formation of healthy bones and the regulation of amino acid and carbohydrate metabolism.7,8 Its vitamin B6 (pyridoxine) content helps maintain normal glucose levels and promote neurotransmitter synthesis.9 It also contains potassium, which is essential for kidney function;10 phosphorus for glucose metabolism;11 calcium for bone health and vitamin C for immune support.12,13

-Chicory roots contain oligosaccharide-enriched inulin, a prebiotic vital to the immune system that stimulates the growth and activity of probiotics, which in turn improve digestive health by preventing digestive flora imbalances to encourage healthy elimination.
-Oligosaccharides are present in only a few sources: breast milk, for one, as well as Jerusalem artichokes, onions, leeks, garlic, legumes, and bananas.
+Chicory roots contain oligosaccharide-enriched inulin, a prebiotic that stimulates the growth and activity of probiotics, which in turn helps improve digestive health by altering gut microbiome and enhancing metabolic functions.14,15 Oligosaccharides are present in only a few foods: nectarines, scallions, white onions, Jerusalem artichokes and chicory roots.16

 Chicory Nutrition Facts